Tips, tricks, and troubleshooting

 Error message: "AVISource: couldn't locate a decompressor for fourcc dvsd"

 This error is an old standard, and is the result of not having a system-wide DV codec installed.
 Most NLE packages, large and small, have internal decoders for the DV25 format, and can play the footage without issue.
-AviSynth, however, uses the Video for Windows architecture, and in order for it to decode DV, or anything else for that matter, a VfW compatible codec must be present on the system.
+Avisynth's AVISource, however, uses the Video for Windows architecture, and in order for it to decode DV, a VfW codec for the format must be present on the system.

 For DV, a very common recommendation is Cedocida, by Andreas Dittrich.
 I'm a user myself, and I'm quite happy with the results of both decoding and encoding.
-Donald Graft has compiled a Windows version, which can be found by heading to http://www.neuron2.net/ and checking the "Hosted" section.
+Donald Graft has compiled a Windows version, which can be found at https://www.rationalqm.us/hosted.html.
 At the bottom you'll be able to download version 0.2.2, which is the most recent.

 Extract the files to a convenient location, right click the .inf, and choose Install.
 That's it!
 Just don't forget that when using Cedocida to compress widescreen DV, you must go to the codec configuration dialog and set "Aspect Ratio" to 16:9.